tmpg/secws/lab300/lab300_transparent_data_encryption.md

 ### Setting a location for the Wallet (TDE keystore)

-Run the following script from a terminal window to the **secdb** server:
+Run the following script from a terminal window on the **secdb** server:

 ````
 [oracle@secdb lab03_tde]$ <copy>cd ~/HOL/lab03_tde/</copy>